dysklyver/disclaimer/README.md

 ## Interpretation

-"This post", "this material", means any forum post, blog post, comment, email, private message, or other written communication which includes a link to this disclaimer.
+"This post", means any forum post, blog post, comment, email, private message, or other written communication which includes a link to this disclaimer.

 "I", "myself", "me" mean Arthur Kerensa.